apiel/groovebox/NOTE.md

     - when we change of pattern, should it ask for save
 - assign pattern to output

+# synth

+- need to fix patch modulation
+- should it be modular, maybe not really just to be able to activate deactivate module or choose
+    - choose modulation: lfo, env, or custom modulation?
+    - waveform, mutliple wave form, wavetable, sample
+    - choose filter: env, pass filter, custom ?
+- give possibility to deactivate envelop and have a continous sound...

 # Links

 - Multiple DAC & ADC